 ‘Social media' usually means a website, mobile application or technology that allows users to share and communicate information (‘content') online - either privately or publicly.

 Examples of social media include:

-- social networking sites (such as Facebook, Twitter and LinkedIn)
+- social networking sites such as Facebook, X (previously called Twitter) and LinkedIn

 - information sources (such as wikis)